 All Pipe Stress Engineers need to understand that there is a logical approach to the placement of piping in (or on) a pipe rack and the setting of rack elevations.
-It does not matter how wide or how high the rack or what kind of plant, the logic still applies.
+It does not matter how wide or how high the rack is or what kind of plant, the logic still applies.
 Starting from one or both outside edges the largest and hottest lines are sequenced in such a manner that allows for the nesting of any required expansion loops.
 Another good guideline is; Process lines on the lower deck(s) and Utility Lines on the upper deck(s).
 The spacing of the lines must also allow for the bowing effect at the loops caused by the expansion.
 One rule of thumb for setting the distance between piping levels is three times the largest pipe size.

-All Pipe Stress Engineers need to understand and be able to use simple rules, tools, and methods for checking loops in rack piping.
+All Pipe Stress Engineers need to understand and be able to use simple rules, tools, and methods for checking expansion loops in rack piping.
 This should include the most common sizes, schedules, and materials.
-They also need to be able to calculate forces of individual line anchors and the combined forces of all lines at specific support.
+They also need to be able to calculate the forces of individual line anchors and the combined forces of all lines at specific support.

 Design production methods

-All Pipe Stress Engineers need to be able to read of the various types of piping documents (manual or CAD sketches, layouts, detail piping plans, isometrics, etc).
+All Pipe Stress Engineers need to be able to read the various types of piping documents (manual or CAD sketches, layouts, detailed piping plans, isometrics, etc).
 Every Pipe Stress Engineer must also be able to go to the field or sit in front of a client and make proper, intelligent, and understandable pipe stress decisions.
 They must also be able to produce detailed final analysis packages.
 Today, Pipe Stress Engineers also need to know (or be able to learn) a wide range of electronic 2D or 3D design tools.

-All Pipe Stress Engineers need to understand the effect of process heat conservation, know the different methods (Jacketing, Tracer Tubing or Electric), Tracer commodity (Steam, Oil, Hot Water, etc.) and Tracer system requirements and be able to consider the heat tracing in the analysis process.
+All Pipe Stress Engineers need to understand the effect of process heat conservation, know the different methods (Jacketing, Tracer Tubing, or Electric), Tracer commodity (Steam, Oil, Hot Water, etc.), and Tracer system requirements and be able to consider the heat tracing in the analysis process.

 Stress Sketch Content

 All Pipe Stress Engineers must understand how to present their comments and instructions.
 Stress Sketches become a part of the Legal Records for the Project.
-Therefore all notes and comments on Stress Sketches must be well thought out and clearly written in order to clearly communicate the required and agreed to changes to the design.
+Therefore all notes and comments on Stress Sketches must be well thought out and clearly written in order to clearly communicate the required and agreed changes to the design.